Bachelor of Science in Environmental Science Degree

 - Identify and explain the principles of responsible conduct within the scientific community.

-- Demonstrate skills and aptitudes appropriate for securing employment or acceptance into graduate programs in environmental science or related fields of study.
+- Prepare the skills and aptitudes appropriate for securing employment or acceptance into graduate programs in environmental science or related fields of study.

-Students who choose to major in environmental science at Mount Union have ample opportunities to get “real-world” experience outside of the classroom.
-By getting involved in extracurricular opportunities and student organizations, students strengthen your skills and knowledge in environmental science, both of which are critical to career success.
+On your path to the Bachelor’s in Environmental Science degree, you’ll embrace ample opportunities for “real-world” experience outside of the classroom.
+Extracurricular opportunities, student organizations, internships, and field work help strengthen your skills and knowledge in environmental science, setting you up for career success.
 These opportunities include:

 - Independent research

 - Regional environmental projects